 13th September 2017 – There's a new way for people with diabetes to monitor their blood sugar levels that doesn't rely on finger prick blood tests.
 What it does use is a sensor on the arm and the kind of technology used in contactless bank cards.

 The new-style monitor licensed for use in the European Union is the FreeStyle Libre by Abbott.
-It's made in Oxfordshire and although it's not currently available on the NHS you can buy it online without a prescription.

 Is the new sensor system the same as a continuous glucose monitoring system (CGM)?